davegoblue/TestCodingShortcuts/README.md

 * OpenMeteoEDA_202306_v002 runFullRF() run for deep soil temperature vs. month
 * OpenMeteoEDA_202306_v002 runFullRF() run for deep soil temperature vs. day of year
 * OpenMeteoEDA_202306_v002 runFullRF() run for deep soil temperature vs. all but month and day of year
+* OpenMeteoEDA_202306_v002 explores predictions for deep soil temperature by month